amiteshsinha/LeetcodeSolves/HowTo-CreateFileTemplateForAutoGeneratingFiles.md

+## Problem Statement -

+For any leetcode problem I attempted I wanted to follow a structured route to solving it.
+I realised that for solving any problem - i wanted to have the following approach
+1. An Abstract Parent class - that will encapsulate the test cases and abstract away the function to be implemented
+2. The main code class - that would inherit the abstract parent and implement the function.
+If I have multiple approaches - I can create as many classes as required without requiring any change to the test cases
+3. The readme file - which would link up with the leetcode problem.

+## Solution -

-You can create the following File Template to generate the files automatically.
+I created the following File Template in Intellij to generate the files automatically - The templates are created in Intellij under Settings > Editor > File and Code Templates

-## For Abstract Parent -
+### For Abstract Parent -
 ![img.png](Images/img.png)

-## For Main Method Class -
+### For Main Method Class -

 ![img_1.png](Images/img_1.png)

-## For the readme with the same file name
+### For the readme with the same file name

  - you can simply set that as a child template with $FileName as your identifier